 - pain during bowel movements

 The doctor will ask the person about their symptoms and medical history.
-They will also order a test, which might require a urine sample or a swab of the penis, cervix, urethra, anus, or throat.
+They will also order a test, which might require a urine sample or a swab of the penis, cervix, urethra, anus, eyelid, or throat.

-A person using a home kit sends their sample to a lab and receives the results directly.
+At-home tests are also available.
+A person using an at-home testing kit sends their sample to a lab and receives the results directly.
 If the result is positive, they need to see a doctor for treatment, and the doctor may wish to do another test to confirm the result.

-If one person has a diagnosis of gonorrhea, their sexual partner or partners should also receive testing.
+If one person has a diagnosis of gonorrhea or another STI, any sexual partners should also receive testing.